annawoodard/NPFitProduction/README.md

 Using this in an analysis may require tweaking of various parameters in the input cards.
 Each time you make any changes and run new samples, you should iterate the `version` at the top of your Lobster configuration.
 The cards you use are copied to a `cards` directory under that version number; the output goes to your `storage.output` directory under that version number, and all of the configuration files are copied to `workdir` under that version number.
 As long as you do not delete the past versions, it should be possible to reproduce a run, or figure out what the difference is between two runs.

 ### Producing gen samples using the scaling method
 Run a cross section scan.
-Then merge the output into a single file (replace the directory below with the output directory of the scan):
+Then merge the output into a single file (this example assumes `version=ttV/cross_sections/1/` in your [test/cross_sections.py](test/cross_sections.py), replace it with your version):

-    merge_scans scans.npz /hadoop/store/user/$USER/ttV/cross_sections/1/final_scan_*/*npz
+    merge_scans final_pass.total.npz /hadoop/store/user/$USER/ttV/cross_sections/1/final_pass_*/*npz
+    mv final_pass.total.npz /hadoop/store/user/$USER/ttV/cross_sections/1/

-Now replace the `command` in [test/gen.py](test/gen.py) with the commented out one and add `scans.npz` to `extra_inputs`, and follow the instructions above for producing gen samples.
+Now replace the `command` in [test/gen.py](test/gen.py) with the commented out one and follow the instructions above for producing gen samples.

 ### Multidimensional scans
 For multidimensional scans increase `dimension` in your Lobster configuration file.
 Each coefficient can take on `numvalues` different values, which are chosen in evenly spaced intervals between `low` and `high`.
 As an example, consider a Lobster configuration file with the following definitions: